 Always thoroughly rinse Lightning Cleanze from the surface being treated after allowing 30-60 minutes for the cleaning action to take effect.

-Also, we advise rinsing between applications of Lightning Cleanze.
+Also, we advise rinsing between applications of LIghtning Cleanze.
 On many jobs only one application is sufficient.
 But if the staining is bad, two treatments – and exceptionally three – may be required.

 On porous surfaces we recommend spraying the first treatment, then gently brushing each subsequent application of Lightning Cleanze into the surface.
-This allows the product to penetrate the biological growth to the maximum depth, increasing its effectiveness.
+This allows the product to penetrate the biological growths to the maximum depth, increasing its effectiveness.

-The purchaser and/or end users are solely responsible for ensuring that these products are used in line with industry Approved Codes of Practice.
+Legal disclaimer: The purchaser and/or end users are solely responsible for ensuring that these products are used in line with industry Approved Codes of Practice.
 All operators must be competent in using and applying any Ministry Approved professional product.
 Always read the label and product information before use.
 By proceeding you are purchasing a professional biocide product.
-You must ensure the end user of these products complies with the PRCD/HSE Code for the safe professional use of biocides and is competent in using biocides safely.
+You must ensure the end user of these products complies with the PRCD/HSE codes for the safe professional use of biocides and is competent in using biocides safely.